skrey/yellow-extensions/documentation/english/media.md

 ![Screenshot](media-screenshot.png?raw=true)

 The standard installation of Yellow comes with two media folders.
 The `images` folder is the place to store your images.
 For a small website put all images inside one folder, otherwise use multiple folders.
-The `styles` folder is the place to store style sheets, there's already a `default.css` that defines how your website looks like.
+The `styles` folder is the place to store your style sheets, there's already a `default.css` that defines how your website looks like.
 It's a starting point for your own designs.

 Create additional folders and organise media files as you like.